Testing the Predictions of Surprisal Theory in 11 Languages: Discussion

 As the number of multilingual language models has proliferated, it has become increasingly important to understand how they differ from more traditional, monolingual models.
-Previous studies have produced mixed results: Some have found that the larger data regime of multilingual models leads to better performance \citep{conneau-etal-2020-unsupervised}, while others have found advantages for monolingual models \citep{agerri-etal-2020-give, ronnqvist-etal-2019-multilingual, Virtanen2019MultilingualIN}, which are attributed to better tokenization and vocabulary representation in these models.
-The majority of these previous studies have focused on masked language models (mostly in the BERT family) and evaluation based on performance of downstream tasks \citep{doddapaneni2021primer}.
-This study offers a useful complement to previous work by focusing on autoregressive models, as well as on their cognitive modeling capacities.\footnote{Although see \citet{hollenstein-etal-2021-multilingual} for a previous investigation of multilingual LM's ability to predict reading times.} Our results are more or less in line with previous studies, insofar as we find no obvious differences between our multilingual model and our monolingual models.
+Previous studies have produced mixed results: Some have found that the larger training data scales of multilingual models leads to better performance \citep{conneau-etal-2020-unsupervised}, while others have found advantages for monolingual models \citep{agerri-etal-2020-give, ronnqvist-etal-2019-multilingual, Virtanen2019MultilingualIN}, which are often attributed to monolingual model's language-specific tokenization and vocabulary representation.
+The majority of these previous studies have focused on masked language models (mostly using architecture based off the BERT model) and evaluation based on performance of downstream tasks \citep{doddapaneni2021primer}.
+This study offers a useful complement to previous work by focusing on autoregressive models, as well as on their cognitive modeling capacities.\footnote{However, see \citet{hollenstein-etal-2021-multilingual} for a previous investigation of multilingual language models' ability to predict reading times.\looseness=-1} Our results are more or less in line with previous studies, insofar as we find no obvious differences between our multilingual model and our monolingual models.
 Our results thus suggest that for computational linguists interested in cognitive modeling, multilingual and monolingual language models may be equally viable options.
 However, we would like to note that we did not compare models in truly low-resource settings, as the training datasets of our smallest monolingual models still included 30 million tokens.
-It may be the case that in much smaller data regimes, multilingual models may benefit from crosslingual transfer.
+It may be the case that when trained on much smaller datasets, multilingual models may benefit from crosslingual transfer.